Dry shampoo is a lifesaver for those of us who cannot wash our hair every day.

 It is also helpful to apply lotion or Vaseline to the hairline at the start of the application to help prevent the hair dye from staining the skin.

-Once the dye has been left on the hair for the required amount of time, rinse and style the hair with color-protecting products afterwards.
+Once the dye has been left on the hair for the required time, rinse and style the hair with color-protecting products afterward.

 When To Use Dry Shampoo with Color-Treated Hair